dough-land/dough-land/README.md

 #### Hey, I'm Viktor! 👋
-...and I'm a self-taught front end developer, currently studying at [Medieinstitutet](https://github.com/medieinstitutet/)
+...and I'm a self-taught front end developer currently employed at SchoolSoft, I also studied some frontend at [Medieinstitutet](https://github.com/medieinstitutet/)

 Find my current, up to date work under the alias [**dixxel**](https://github.com/dixxel)